Doctorate in Behavioral Psychology Degree Requirements

 The Doctoral Degree

 Students are free to begin working on Ph.D. level coursework and other requirements even before they have defended their Master’s thesis.
 However, students will not be allowed to continue working toward their Ph.D. if they have not passed their Comprehensive Exam within one year of the date they successfully defended their Master’s thesis (see below; two years if in the joint-MPH program), or by the end of their third year if entering the doctoral program with a completed Master’s obtained at another university.
+If students have not completed the oral comprehensive exam within this stipulated timeframe, they will be considered out of good academic standing and the program may elect to place them on academic probation and/or dismiss them from the program.
 Obtaining the Ph.D. degree requires the successful completion of the following tasks (each of which is described in more detail below):

 Comprehensive Examination